Relative Humidity Testing and the Rapid RH

 Understanding this concept became the heart of Wagner Meters’ Rapid RH® concrete moisture test method.
 By understanding the internal “picture” of concrete moisture, Wagner Meters, together with CTLGroup, were about to design an innovative and scientifically-backed moisture measurement system that provides fast, accurate and affordable RH test results that can inform and protect flooring professionals.
 It’s unique, award-winning design and technologies are proven to provide the information professionals need every step of the way, from the drying slab to the finished floor.

-Relative humidity testing with the Rapid RH® provides fast, accurate, dependable data for builders, contractors and flooring professionals worldwide.
+RH testing with the Rapid RH® provides fast, accurate, dependable data for builders, contractors and flooring professionals worldwide.
 It’s at the heart of what we do.

 Latest posts by Jason Spangler (see all)